Renater/Jitsi-SAML2JWT/README.md

 - `JITSI_DOMAIN` with the target Jitsi-Meet prosody virtual host.
 - `JWT_APP_SECRET` with prosody application secret known only to your token.
 - `JWT_APP_ID` with prosody application identifier.
+- `JWT_TOKEN_MODE` with default to use a simple token generator based only on email check or advanced to add affiliation and private features.
 - `SERVER_NAME` with web server name of your token generator.

 ## Generate certificates